docutils/docutils/prest/doc/src/directives.rst

 :Directive Options: None.
 :Directive Content: None.

-The "class" directive sets a "class" attribute value on the first immediately following non-comment element [#]_.
-For details of the "class" attribute, see `its entry`__ in `The Docutils Document Tree`_.
+The "class" directive sets the "classes" attribute value on the first immediately following non-comment element [#]_.
+For details of the "classes" attribute, see `its entry`__ in `The Docutils Document Tree`_.
 The directive argument consists of one or more space-separated class names, which are converted to lowercase and all non-alphanumeric characters are converted to hyphens.
 (For the rationale, see below.)

-__ ../doctree.html#class
+__ ../doctree.html#classes

 Examples::